aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 # How to use the softcover docker image to publish your book

-This article will show you how to use the softcover docker image to develop and publish your book or article to the softcover service.
+This article will show you how to use the softcover docker image to develop and publish your book or article to the softcover.io service.

 When I tried to use the softcover CLI command line tooling on my Mac OS machine, I ran into a few installation issues.